 No matter how many David Attenborough documentaries you’ve watched, nothing quite prepares you for the thrill of seeing real, untamed animals in the wilderness of Kenya.
 Trust me a Kenyan safari will be of a little bit of sun, little bit of dust and a few smiles as well.
 You will watch the lioness and forget to breathe, you will gasp in awe for the towering giraffes reaching for its leaves, yawning big wild cats stop your eyes from blinking.

-If you have a wilderness explorer in you whose soul always aches to see Big 5, which refers to Rhino, Elephant, Leopard, Lion, Buffalo, a safari won’t fail to surprise you in all its ways it could ….Let me take you to a safari through these conservatories of wilderness.
+If you have a wilderness explorer in you whose soul always aches to see Big 5, which refers to Rhino, Elephant, Leopard, Lion, Buffalo, a safari won’t fail to surprise you in all the ways it could ….Let me take you to a safari through these conservatories of wilderness.

 Masai Meru National Reserve

 The most remarkable thing about this reserve is “great migration”.
-It is the largest movement of animals migrating towards north in search of lush grass, which happens in between July and August, and their majestic return towards south in October and November is one natural wonder one can ever experience anywhere in the planet.
+It is the largest movement of animals migrating towards the north in search of lush grass, which happens in between July and August, and their majestic return towards the south in October and November is one natural wonder one can ever experience anywhere in the planet.

-So if you want to witness the crossing, at times, we may need to devote full day for stalking them but still worth for an eye candy view to the herds of blue wildebeests and wavy zebras.
+So if you want to witness the crossing, at times, we may need to devote a full day for stalking them but still worth for an eye candy view to the herds of blue wildebeests and wavy zebras.

 Amboselli National Park

 One of the big draws of Amboselli is seeing wildlife with Mighty Kilimanjaro as its Backdrop.
-This national park is considered to be best place to visit for its vast herds of wild African Elephants.
+This national park is considered to be the best place to visit for its vast herds of wild African Elephants.